Azure/ALZ-Bicep/docs/wiki/KnownIssues.md

           azPSVersion: "11.3.0"
   ```

-- **Status:** As our team doesn't directly own the impacted module or have control over the agents/runners, we aim to enhance flexibility and potentially mitigate such issues in the future.
+- **Status:** As our team doesn't directly own the impacted module or have control over the agents/runners, we aim to enhance flexibility to assist with such issues in the future.
 To achieve this, we plan to introduce a variable in the .env file, enabling version control without the need for individual additions.

 ## How to Report an Issue